yh15kla9/github-lesser-known-programming-languages/README.md

 - [Racket](https://github.com/racket/racket) - A general-purpose, multi-paradigm programming language and a multi-platform distribution that includes the Racket language, compiler, large standard library, IDE, development tools, and a set of additional languages including Typed Racket (a sister language of Racket with a static type-checker), Swindle, FrTime, Lazy Racket, R5RS & R6RS Scheme, Scribble, Datalog, Racklog, Algol 60 and several teaching languages.
 - [RascalMpl](https://github.com/usethesource/rascal) - Rascal Metaprogramming Language.
 Rascal is a programming language; such that meta programs can be created by, understood by, and debugged by programmers.
 Rascal primitives include immutable data, context-free grammars and algebraic data-types, relations, relational calculus operators, advanced patterns matching, generic type-safe traversal, comprehensions, concrete syntax for objects, lexically scoped backtracking, and string templates for code generation.
 It has libraries for integrating language front-ends, for reusing analysis algorithms, for getting typed meta-data out of version management systems, for interactive visualization, etc.
 - [Rave](https://github.com/Ttimofeyka/Rave) - Rave is a statically typed, compiled, procedural, general-purpose programming language.
-- [Reason](https://github.com/reasonml/reason) - Simple, fast & type safe code that leverages the JavaScript & OCaml ecosystems.
 - [Red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!
-- [ReScript](https://github.com/rescript-lang/rescript-compiler) - ReScript compiler and syntax provide the best experience to write JS and React applications.
-Unifying the tools in one coherent platform and core team allows us to build features that wouldn't be possible in the original BuckleScript + Reason setup.
 - [Rhai](https://github.com/rhaiscript/rhai) - Rhai - An embedded scripting language for Rust.
 - [Roc](https://github.com/roc-lang/roc) - Roc is a language for making delightful software.
 - [Rune](https://github.com/rune-rs/rune) - The Rune Language, an embeddable dynamic programming language for Rust.